quii/learn-go-with-tests/integers/readme.md

 Now run the tests and we should be happy that the test is correctly reporting what is wrong.

 `adder_test.go:10: expected '4' but got '0'`

+## 4. Write enough code to make it pass

 In the strictest sense of TDD we should now write the _minimal amount of code to make the test pass_.
 A pedantic programmer may do this